Last updated on January 21st, 2014 at 11:25 pm

 Crazy, Looks Like An Idiot, Needs To Lose Weight, Funny, Fun, I Want To Play, How Hot Is She In Those Pajamas!

-But if my goal was to show you that I’m not afraid to have fun, then I think this picture wins.
-If I was looking for the picture that showed me in my best light, I would not have chosen that one.
-If I was looking for a picture that made other women want to hang out with me – Bingo.
+But if my goal was to show you that I’m not afraid to have fun, I think this picture wins.
+If I were looking for a picture that showed me in my best light, I would not have chosen that one.
+If I was looking for a picture that made other women want to hang out with me, Bingo.

 Photos Matter!